17 Mistakes Everyone Makes At Fancy Restaurants

 The easiest rule to remember?
 "Use the silverware farthest from your plate first," reads a post on What's Cooking America.
 The post noted, "Starting with the knife, fork, or spoon that is farthest from your plate, work your way in, using one utensil for each course."
 Basically, that means your salad fork will be the one on your outermost left, with the dinner fork next to it.
 On the outermost right is your soup spoon, preceded by your teaspoon and then, closest to the plate, your dinner knife.

 Then there's the matter of what to do with your silverware when you're done.
 Inexplicably, it seems somehow logical to place silverware in the shape of an "X" on your plate.
-However, per Good Housekeeping, you should actually leave your fork and knife on the plate parallel to each other in the "4:20 position," as on a clock.
-This "signals [to] your server that you have finished your course, but also makes it easier for him to remove your plate and utensils."
+However, you should actually leave your fork and knife on the plate parallel to each other in the 4:20 position, as on a clock.
+This indicates that you've finished eating.

 Canceling reservations at the last minute — or just not showing up

-"Many people simply don't realize the impact that no-shows and late cancellations have on the restaurant industry," Scott Jampol, OpenTable's Senior Vice President of Marketing, explained in 2017 as part of a PSA urging diners to book responsibly.
-Michael Voltaggio, a celebrity chef and restaurateur, partnered with OpenTable on the initiative, explaining why being a no-show is such a no-no: "It might seem harmless to bail on a reservation but if you can't make it, letting us know ahead of time makes a world of difference."
+Michael Voltaggio, a celebrity chef and restaurateur, partnered with OpenTable (via PR Newswire) on an initiative explaining why being a no-show is such a no-no: "It might seem harmless to bail on a reservation, but if you can't make it, letting us know ahead of time makes a world of difference."
 He explained, "If we're constantly working to address no-shows on a daily basis, our business suffers.
 That's why we're asking diners to book responsibly."

 Ignoring the dress code